The significance score we provide can be interpreted as the confidence we have that a result is significant.

 An even distribution of searches vs userTokens

 We make the assumption that your searches are evenly distributed among your users. i.e. each userToken makes the same number of searches on average.
-In some situations, such as for example when you have a back end sever sending lots of requests with the same userToken, there might be a significant skew in the results.
+In some situations, such as when you have a back end server sending lots of requests with the same userToken, the results may be skewed.

 How to check it: Look at the number of tracked searched, is it matching the supposed split of the test?

-In the example above, the first search had 10,000 searches from 100 userTokens which suggests that a lot of searches are being sent from the same userToken as 1000 searches per user is unlikely.
-Below, we can see 1000 searches for 100 users, so an average of 1 search per user, which suggests a more even distribution.
-If we see a result like this then it suggests that we have a single source generating searches that must be excluded from the test.
+In the example above, the first search had 10,000 searches from 100 userTokens which suggests that a lot of searches are being sent from the same userToken as 1,000 searches per user is unlikely.
+Below, we can see 1,000 searches for 100 users, so an average of 10 searches per user, which suggests a more even distribution.
+If we see a result like this then it suggests that we have a single source generating searches that should be excluded from the test.

 A consistent test period

-Any change in your index configuration during and AB test can create distortions in your results.
+Any change in your index configuration during the AB test can create distortions in your results.
 This is not something we can detect when computing the significance score.

 Problems with your events recording

-If there is an issue with the recording of your events then this will have a knock on impact on your AB test result.
+If there is an issue with the recording of your events then this will have an impact on your AB test result.
 Make sure you are following the steps to validate your events.